-Alexandre Moratto’s debut feature is both a both a stunning and emotional journey through bereavement, isolation and family breakdown.
+Alexandre Moratto’s debut feature is both a both a stunning and emotional journey into bereavement, isolation and family breakdown.
+Set against a backdrop of emerging sexuality and hidden desire that defies the usual stereotypes of LGBTQ cinema.
 Produced by the Quero Institute in Brazil with support from UNICEF.
 Socrates not only empowers ‘at risk’ young people as producers, co-writers and actors.
 But also creates a realism that has documentary like precision and control.
 While equally reflecting the thin line between poverty and security in inner city Brazil.

 Filmed on an extremely low budget with young people as creative leads.
 This is a film that captures the personal journey of a 15 year old boy (Christian Malheiros) as he navigates devastating change, oppression and homelessnesses.
 While also mourning the loss of his mother, who was not only his rock, but also his stability and security.